amitmse/in_Python_/Neural Network/README.md

 		combine a high learning rate with a lot of momentum, you will rush past the minimum with huge steps!

 ## Hidden layers

+	Why it is called hidden: Because hidden layer does not see inputs(training set)

 	- if data is linearly separable then don't need any hidden layers at all.
 Of course, you don't need an NN to resolve your data either, but it will still do the job.
 	- One issue within this subject on which there is a consensus is the performance difference from adding